approach0/docs/src/usage.md

 Specify with `-o` option to overwrite previous index output.
-If you are using indexer to add new documents into existing index in multiple runs.
-You are need to ensure by yourself that the new documents are not previously indexed.
+If you are using indexer to add new documents into existing index in multiple runs, you need to ensure it by yourself that the new documents are not previously indexed.

 If you are indexing a English-only corpus, use `-e` option when